Lena-Wow/Lena-Wow/README.md

 ## Hi there 👋
-Ich befinde mich aktuell in einer beruflichen Weiterbildung im Bereich Data Science / Programmierung.
+Ich bin Lena Wowchik, Dipl.-Ing. mit Weiterbildung in Data Science.
 Hier dokumentiere ich meine Lernfortschritte und Projekte. 🚀
 <!--
 **Lena-Wow/Lena-Wow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.